mccallj57/LexToken/README.md

 [WRITE](https://etherscan.io/dapp/0x093bC4C8918522f09b4C2a31CF9Ab2556De694C8#writeContract) to deploy LexToken from Factory 🏭

 If you have a [MetaMask](https://metamask.io/) wallet account (🦊) on your Chrome, Firefox or Brave browser and ETH to pay for transactions, you can deploy a LexToken with custom parameters, such as initial supply and hard cap, as well as make direct petitions to lexDAO members to resolve balances.

-## Uniswap Listing

-All LexToken deployments automatically create an exchange on [Uniswap](https://uniswap.exchange/) (🦄) which can be read in each verified LexToken smart contract and deployment transaction.

 ## Dapps powered by LexToken ✨